Forms

 post sending by customer.png

 The signed/returned form is directed to a form channel.
-Clicking on the link provided enables the customer to view and save the submitted form.
-They can not edit the form at any time.
+Clicking on the link provided enables the customer to view the submitted form - but not to edit it.

 If you assign this customer to yourself, the conversation will be added to your assigned conversations.
 Click on the link in the conversation list to view the signed form.